syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Scroll-Settings.md

 title: Scroll Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Scroll Settings
+# Scroll Settings

 We can specify scrolling for the GroupBar control to view the set of GroupView Items back and forth.
 This can be achieved by setting the IntegratedScrolling propertyto 'True'.